 All you have to do is click on those sponsored listings when they come up and visit the website, and your Qmee account gets credited the amount shown next to the ad.
 Hey, if you’re going to see ads, you might as well be the one getting paid to see them, right?

 Work Hard, Be Persistent, and Rake in the Dough!

-Keep posting your daily articles to the royalty paying websites, and bid on freelance projects constantly.
+Keep posting your daily articles to the royalty paying websites.
+Bid on freelance projects constantly.
+Keep taking those surveys and writing those reviews.
 Soon, you’ll find that you have more work than you know what to do with.
-If you can discipline yourself to work for at least eight hours straight for every weekday during the summer — you’ll save far more money than any of your friends could earn waiting tables or mowing lawns!
+If you can discipline yourself to work for at least eight hours straight for every weekday during the summer — you’ll eventually save far more money than any of your friends could earn waiting tables or mowing lawns!